WHAT DO YOU NEED?

 There is no time more difficult than the last days of a pet’s life.
-Regardless of how much time you’ve had to prepare, the decision to euthanize your friend will not be easy.
+Regardless of how much time you have had to prepare, decisions about euthanizing your friend will not be easy.

-Throughout the life of your pet, you have been concerned about his/her quality of life.
+Throughout the life of your pet, you have had general concern about his/her quality of life.
 But at this moment, quality and dignity of life become immediate concerns.
 Some issues to take into consideration are your pet’s quality of life, the cost of continued care, the time you must invest for continued care, and the kind of life you want your pet to live.

 Quality of life is a subjective assessment, but it can be judged in part by accounting for things such as appetite, activity and energy level, grooming habits, and attention to daily rituals.

 You may ask yourself questions like the following:

 “Do the bad days and times out–number the good?”